 - lack of oxygen

-All abandoned mines in Northern Ireland have been sealed and contain warning notices.
+All abandoned mines in Northern Ireland have been sealed and have warning notices.

-The greatest risk associated with old mines is collapse or subsidence of the overlying surface.
-This can take the form of sudden or long term movement.
+The greatest risk with old mines is collapse or subsidence of the overlying surface.
+This can take the form of sudden or long-term movement.
 Other risks include the emissions of contaminated water or gas.

 What to look out for and how to report it

 Causes for concern in areas containing abandoned mines are:

 - rumblings and ground tremors

 - subsidence or unusual cracking of the surface

 - recent structural damage to buildings and infrastructure